mip-master/learning_mip/README.md

 # Introduction

-MIP stands for Mixed-integer Programming.
+MIP stands for *Mixed-integer Programming*.
-This is an important filed of mathematical optimization and a fantastic technology for modeling and solving decision-making problem in a variety of domains such as supply chain, logistics, scheduling,
+It's an important filed of mathematical optimization and a fantastic technology for modeling and solving decision-making problem in a variety of domains such as supply chain, logistics, scheduling,